The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: Introduction

 In fact, the softening length is a poor estimate of the spatial resolution even for purely gravitational processes because gravitational interactions between simulation particles and fluctuations in the potential due to particle noise tend to randomize particle angular momenta and drive the system to equipartition, thus transferring energy from high- to low-kinetic energy particles \citep[e.g.][]{Sellwood2013,Sellwood2015}.
 Since dark matter (DM) particles on halo orbits tend to move faster than the particles orbiting in a galaxy disc, at least in the direction perpendicular to the disc, in simulations halo particles tend to heat up the disc.
 The stellar halo similarly heats up the disc, but this is less important because the DM halo contains more energy than its stellar counterpart.
 Because gravitational softening suppresses fluctuations in the potential due to discreteness effects, a larger softening length can actually improve the effective spatial resolution, for both DMO \citep{Ludlow2019CDM} and hydrodynamical simulations \citep{Ludlow2020}.

-The spurious transfer of energy is exacerbated by the fact that nearly\footnote{A counterexample is Romulus25 \citep{Tremmel2017}, which supersamples the DM by a factor 3.375.} all cosmological simulations use the same number of DM particles as baryonic particles, or fewer DM particles than baryonic particles, which implies that the DM particles tend to be at least a factor $(\Omega_\text{m}-\Omega_\text{b})/\Omega_\text{b}\approx 5.3$ times more massive than the baryonic particles.
+The spurious transfer of energy is exacerbated by the fact that nearly all cosmological simulations use the same number of DM particles as baryonic particles, or fewer DM particles than baryonic particles.
+A counterexample is Romulus25 \citep{Tremmel2017}, which supersamples the DM by a factor 3.375.
+Not supersampling the DM implies that the DM particles tend to be at least a factor $(\Omega_\text{m}-\Omega_\text{b})/\Omega_\text{b}\approx 5.3$ times more massive than the baryonic particles.
 This difference in particle masses causes energy transfer from the DM to the baryons even if they were to follow the same phase space distribution \citep{Ludlow2019}.
 Conversely, using equal-mass dark matter and baryonic particles does not eliminate spurious energy transfer if the two components follow different phase space distributions, as is generally the case \citep{Ludlow2023}.

 In the real Universe this type of energy transfer is negligible if the DM particle mass is microscopic, because then the particle sampling noise in the gravitational potential is negligible and the associated relaxation time is very long.
 Although spurious transfer of energy to gas is typically unimportant because it is radiated away, it can be problematic for the stellar component, particularly for older stars.
 As a result, galaxies, particularly their inner regions, tend to get puffed up, artificially increasing their size \citep{Ludlow2021} and reducing the disc-to-bulge ratio \citep{Wilkinson2023}.
 For the half-mass radius, the effect only becomes negligible when there are $\gtrsim 10^5$ DM particles in the halo \citep{Ludlow2023}.
 Because softening suppresses the spurious transfer of energy, the effective resolution can worsen when the gravitational softening length is reduced.
 The most direct way to suppress spurious energy transfer is to increase the number of DM particles.